 Calvina felt a nasty, sharp pain while mowing her lawn in Oklahoma one lovely summer day.
 She thought it was an insect bite.
-Later on, an itchy dark marks appeared on her arm and began spreading.
-The dark marks spread throughout her body by the nest morning.
+Later on, itchy dark marks appeared on her arm and began spreading.
+The dark marks spread throughout her body by the next morning.

 A dermatologist concluded that Calvina had an issue with her nerves after conducting a biopsy.
 And after seeking a second opinion, another doctor attributed the marks on her body to allergies.
 Unfortunately, both doctors did not check her immune system.
 As a result, every prescribed medication failed to stop the spreading or itching of these strange marks.

 Although her face was spared, these thick, hard, round, and itchy marks appeared on her back, stomach, feet, and legs.
 The itchy attacks she would go into made her bleed, and Calvina’s life turned into a living hell.
 This strange condition affected every aspect of her life, from her professional to social life.
 Hopeful, Calvina courageously shared her shocking story on “The Doctors.”
 By then, she had lived with the undiagnosed skin condition for seven years.
 Surprisingly, even the physicians on stage had not yet encountered anything remotely similar.

 Calvia admitted to being the center of public scrutiny, with strangers wondering what she was suffering from while fearing contact.
 In the seven years Calvina lived with this rare skin condition, she passed it on to no one else.
 Dr. Batra then ran a series of tests and finally diagnosed the strange skin condition as urticarial vasculitis and hypothyroidism.
 Although she didn’t think they would hear her, “The Doctors” agreed to treat Calvina’s skin and every other underlying concern free of charge.